Cruise Ship Profiles

 Disney Dream

-Disney Cruise Line combines technology-infused innovations and imagination to create a whole new level of magical experiences for families sailing on its newest ship, the Disney Dream.
+Disney Cruise Line combines technological innovations and imagination to create a whole new level of magical experiences for families sailing on the Disney Dream.
 Throughout their cruise vacation, guests will encounter unexpected magic – such as a restaurant that transports guests under the sea, artwork that magically comes to life and youth clubs filled with immersive gaming environments and personalized character encounters.
-A first-of-its kind water coaster that sends guests racing above the upper decks of the ship.
-An animated turtle that engages children in conversation about life in the ocean.
-A sophisticated lounge where the sun sets over the skyline of a different world-famous city each night.
+A first-of-its kind water coaster sends guests racing above the upper decks of the ship.
+An animated turtle engages children in conversation about life in the ocean.
+And, a sophisticated lounge where the sun sets over the skyline of a different world-famous city each night.

 Specifications